 Enterprise Open System Architecture (E-OSA)

 Minimize cost, maximize reuse, and accelerate capabilities – that is what an open system architecture does for aircraft.
-In compliance with the U.S. Air Force Open Mission Systems standard and UAS Command & Control Initiative (UCI), Lockheed Martin is committed to maturing an enterprise open system architecture (E-OSA) approach that swiftly brings the latest advances in embedded processors and software technology to the warfighter on new and legacy platforms.
+In compliance with the U.S. Air Force Open Mission Systems (OMS) standard and UAS Command & Control Initiative (UCI), Lockheed Martin is committed to maturing an enterprise open system architecture (E-OSA) approach that swiftly brings the latest advances in embedded processors and software technology to the warfighter on new and legacy platforms.

 We are investing in a scalable OSA approach across our Aeronautics portfolio that satisfies diverse mission and aircraft needs while significantly reducing cost and schedule compared to traditional modification methods.